Subscribo/omnipay-klarna/README.md

 ## Installation

 Omnipay Klarna driver is installed via [Composer](http://getcomposer.org/).
-To install, add it to your `composer.json` file (you might need to add also development version of egeloen/http-adapter):
+To install, add it to your `composer.json` file (you might need to add also development version of egeloen/http-adapter).

+For alpha version use:
 ```json
 {
     "require": {